 Emma has experience in public law, with particular experience in employment, immigration and judicial review.
 She is keen to develop her planning law practice.
-Emma is a member of both the Government Legal Services Panel and the Attorney General’s Junior Counsel Panel.
+Emma is a member of the Attorney General’s Junior Counsel Panel, the Government Legal Services Panel and the Coroners Service Panel.
 She is also called to the Bar of Ireland and has passed the New York Bar exam.
 Outside of the Bar, Emma serves as an Independent Assessor for the Commissioner for Public Appointments in Northern Ireland (CPANI).

 LL.B.
 Law with Politics with First Class Honours, Queen’s University, Belfast (Ranked 1st in Class)

 Postgraduate Diploma in Professional Legal Studies with Distinction (Ranked 1st in Class)